Effects of domestic violence on children: Emotional symptoms

 Children exposed to violence in their home often have conflicting feelings towards their parents.
 For instance, distrust and affection often coexist for the abuser.
 The child becomes overprotective of the victim and feels sorry for them.

 They often develop anxiety, fearing that they may be injured or abandoned, that the child's parent being abused will be injured, or that they are to blame for the violence that is occurring in their homes.
 Grief, shame, and low self-esteem are common emotions that children exposed to domestic violence experience.

 Depression

 Depression is a common problem for children who experience domestic violence.
 The child often feels helpless and powerless.
 More girls internalize their emotions and show signs of depression than boys.
 Boys are more apt to act out with aggression and hostility.
-Witnessing violence in the home can give the child the idea that nothing is safe in the world and that they are not worth being kept safe which contributes to their feelings of low self-worth and depression.
+Exposure to violence in the home can give the child the idea that nothing is safe in the world and that they are not worth being kept safe which contributes to their feelings of low self-worth and depression.